 We recently revisited the Victoria institution that is Pagliacci’s restaurant after a too long hiatus.
 By the time rainy January rolls around, we are jonesing for rib sticking comfort, the kind that can only be sated by hearty, New York style Italian/American cuisine just like mama used to make.
 Pagliacci’s satisfies our carb cravings admirably.
 The lively atmosphere and friendly servers never fail to lift our spirits in the dreary winter months.

 Many of Pag’s lunch and dinner offerings include your choice of starter salad or homemade soup.
 Their foccacia bread is justifiably famous.
 I could go for the bread alone, which always arrives at the table slightly warm.
 The crumb is moist and tender and the chewy crust is dusted with coarse salt and herbs.
 Absolutely to die for!
 This is nothing like the dreary slabs of dry foccacia you find at the supermarket.
-Pagliacci’s has consistently kept their menu items affordable over the years.
+Pagliacci’s has consistently kept their menu items affordable over the years, especially when you consider the size of the portions and the fact that they seem to happy let you share menu items with a companion.
 With many entrees you may choose between either a half or a full order.
 With the bread and starter salad or soup, a half order may be more than enough, particularly if you are saving room for dessert!
 This is one restaurant where it is impossible to walk away hungry.

 By the time rainy January rolls around, we are jonesing for rib sticking comfort, the kind that can only be sated by hearty, New York style Italian/American cuisine just like mama used to make.